Compute Providers

 The Compute testnet aims to test the network’s infrastructure under various conditions, validate the performance and reliability of compute providers, ensure all compensation and incentive systems are working correctly, and ensure the proper functioning of the Compute Contract and proxy Router.

 The developers and community are actively working to bring the documentation up to speed so everyone with appropriate hardware can participate.
 The backend server and front-end UI are functional, and the pieces are in place.
 The testnet grows as more providers sign on by providing their private compute AI engines.
-There are already some hosted models running now that consumers running the UI or API can connect to by staking and using Sepolia Testnet tokens (saMOR and seETH which you can get via Morfaucet and the Arbitrum Sepolia faucet links) to purchase bids and run inference.
+There are already some hosted models running now that consumers running the UI or API can connect to by staking and using Sepolia Testnet tokens (saMOR and seETH which you can get via and the Arbitrum Sepolia faucet links) to purchase bids and run inference.

 As long as necessary to get a robust testnet ecosystem in place where primary aspects of the provider and consumer software are running as expected.
 Some version of the testnet will likely live on in the future after the mainnet to test new features.